What is 360 degree feedback?

-360-degree feedback has been in use since 1940, and has evolved to become a very effective management tool in employee development.
-The term "360" refers to the 360 degrees of a circle, with an individual figuratively in the center of the circle.
-Feedback about a person's behaviors and performance is provided by subordinates, peers, and supervisors.
-360-degree feedback also includes a self-assessment and, in some cases, feedback from external sources, such as customers and suppliers or other interested stakeholders.
-Today, most 360 feedback assessments are conducted online.
-They typically provide both numeric (5-point or 7-point scales) and qualitative feedback (written comments).
+Perhaps surprisingly, 360 feedback has been in use since 1940, and has evolved to become a very effective management tool in employee development.
+The term “360” refers to the degrees of a circle, with an individual figuratively in the center of the circle.
+Feedback about a person’s behaviors and performance is provided by subordinates, peers, and supervisors.
+360 feedback also includes a self-assessment and, in some cases, feedback from external sources, such as customers and suppliers or other interested stakeholders.
+Today, most surveys are conducted online, typically providing both numeric (5-point or 7-point scales) and qualitative (written comments) feedback.

-When an individual receives his or her 360 degree feedback results, he or she is typically provided some type of coaching in which the individual analyzes the report, identifies strengths and areas for improvement, and develops action plans.
-DecisionWise research (as well as supporting academic studies) has found that those individuals who receive some type of coaching on their feedback, and set goals for development, experience significantly greater improvement than those who simply participate in the 360 degree feedback process and receive their feedback reports.
+When an individual receives his or her 360 feedback results, he or she is typically provided some type of coaching to analyze the report, identify strengths and areas for improvement, and develop an action plans.
+DecisionWise research (as well as supporting academic studies) has found that those individuals who receive some type of coaching on their feedback, and set goals for development, experience significantly greater improvement than those who simply participate in the process and receive their reports.